Nisreen Elsaim: Career

 In 2012, due to protests during her first year at the University of Khartoum, the government shut down the school for three and a half months.
 During this time away from classes, Elsaim became interested in science diplomacy and began volunteering at the Sudanese Environment Conservation Society.

 In 2016, she founded the Sudan Youth Organisation for Climate Change (SYOCC).
 She remained its Chair until 2021.

-By 2018, she was involved with the Pan African Climate Justice Alliance, and was working as a junior negotiator with the African Group of Negotiators on Climate Change (AGN).
+By 2018, Elsaim was involved with the Pan African Climate Justice Alliance, and was working as a junior negotiator with the African Group of Negotiators on Climate Change (AGN).

 In 2019, she attended the Abu Dhabi Youth Voices conference.
 After the conference, she was invited to co-organize the 2019 United Nations Youth Climate Summit.

-She was the Chair of the United Nations' first Youth Advisory Group on Climate Change from 2020 to 2022, organized by the UN Secretary-General António Guterres, after a nomination by the Pan African Climate Justice Alliance.
+Elsaim was the chair of the United Nations' first Youth Advisory Group on Climate Change from 2020 to 2022, organized by the UN Secretary-General António Guterres, after a nomination by the Pan African Climate Justice Alliance.
 Speaking on the experience in 2023, she noted that although she felt the advisory group "changed the culture around youth engagement," she also found it frustrating "to follow UN protocols rather than work as independent activists".

+Recognition and awards

-She awarded a fellowship at the Robert Bosch Academy in Germany until November 2024.
+Elsaim was awarded a fellowship at the Robert Bosch Academy in Germany until November 2024.